Bundesstraße 30: Course

 The B30 starts at Ulm, passing the cities of Laupheim, Biberach an der Riß, Bad Waldsee, Weingarten and Ravensburg, terminating at Friedrichshafen.
 Originally planned to continue to Günzburg and passing the motorway interchange at Neu-Ulm, this stretch has never been completed.
 The motorway junction at Neu-Ulm, however, has partially been completed.

 The first 40 km (approximately 25 miles) from Ulm to Biberach are laid out as a dual carriageway.

 From junction Biberach-South to Oberessendorf, the Bundesstraße 30 is a single lane road extended with an alternating extra lane for overtaking.

 From Oberessendorf to Baindt the road is a single lane road.
 The only traffic lights on the whole route can be found in Gaisbeuren, north of Ravensburg.

 A bypass of Ravensburg as dual-lange carriageway leads to the Southern parts of Ravensburg.
 The stretch of the original federal road between Baindt and Ravensburg has been downgraded to the status of a Landesstraße, the L 313.

 From Ravensburg to Friedrichshafen, the B 30 is again a single lane road.

 History

 Originally designated as Württembergische Staatsstraße 49, during the re-numbering of the road network in 1932, it became Reichsstraße 30 with the maintenance being taken over by the Reichsstraßenverwaltung in 1934.
 Already in 1936, a bypass of Ravensburg was planned.
 Due to World War II, this was not built.
-Instead, in 1961, a bypass of Bald Waldsee was completed as a single lane carriageway.
+Instead, in 1961, a bypass of Bad Waldsee was completed as a single lane carriageway.

 In 1981, works started on the Ravensburg bypass which is almost complete except for a stretch to the south of Ravensburg.